Here you can read more about the contents of the archive, how it is structured and restrictions on public availability.

 Collecting and registering

-Furthermore, additional materials which is relevant to the Alta Rock Art Archive is produced at an increasing rate every year.
-Thus the Alta Rock Art Archive is a living archive where new material are continuously being added.
-As of April 2017 the digital part of the archive consisted of more than 18 000 registered files.
-An overwhelming majority of these files was made up of rock art documentation, particularly photographs.
-Pictures will most likely always dominate the digital archive contents but the amount of text documents will probably grow over time.
+Furthermore, additional materials which is relevant to the Alta Rock Art Archive is produced every year.
+Thus, the Alta Rock Art Archive is a living archive where new material are continuously being added.
+As of February 2023 the archive consisted of more than 22 000 registered files.
+Photographs will always dominate the digital archive contents, being the main function of the archive.

 Large amounts of the Alta Rock Art Archive contents is publicly available online, but not all.
-There are several reasons why some documents cannot be made publicly available.
-For copyright-protected materials created by others, we will often not have the necessary permissions for publishing these freely online.
-It may be that a document contains information which according to Norwegian law cannot be published online.
-As a general rule we do not make documents publicly available if they contain private information about named persons.
+There are several reasons why some documents cannot be made publicly available, for example copyright-protected materials created by others, or personal information.

-If you are interested in accessing more material or information than which is already available online, you can send such requests to Alta Museum.
+If you are interested in accessing more material or information than what is already available online, you can send such requests to Alta Museum.

 Organizing the archive contents